Why are there hypocrites in the church?

 Christian morality is the purest, most sublime in all of history.
 Indeed, it is the perfect morality.
 While history records abusers of Christianity, one should not judge Christianity by such charlatans.
 Answers for the world's problems is not to turn away from Christianity, but to a deeper, robust Christianity.

-The opponents of Christianity like to point to things in history such as the Crusades, the Inquisition, or the Salem Witch trials.
+The opponents of Christianity like to point to things in history, such as the Crusades, the Inquisition, or the Salem Witch trials.
 Dinesh D'Souza (resource list) shows that these arguments against Christianity are much overblown.
 Regarding the Inquisition, about 2,000 people were killed over 350 years.
+Historian Glenn Sunshine in his book Why You Think the Way You Do points out that the worst abuses in the Inquisition were conducted by the civil government rather than the church.
 Concerning the Salem trials, fewer than 25 were killed.
-The Crusades were largely a defensive stand by Christians against invading Muslims, not unlike the U. S. war against the Taliban and Al Queda in Afghanistan resulting from 9/11.
-While these deaths are tragic, they pale in comparison to atrocities by atheists.
-In the twentieth century alone over 100 million people were murdered by their own atheistic governments (Stalin, Mao, Hitler, Pol Pot, etc.) All told, the number of deaths by atheists in just the span of few decades in the twentieth century are over 500 times more than those to be by alleged Christians over several hundered years.
+The Crusades were largely a defensive stand by Christians against invading Muslims, not unlike the U. S. war against the Taliban and Al Qaeda in Afghanistan resulting from 9/11.

 Note this.
 Any Christian who commits evil of any kind is operating contrary to the teachings of Jesus.
 But anyone who commits evil in the name of atheism is acting consistent with the Darwinian law of the survival of the fittest.